efatto/e-efatto/mrp_production_expected_qty/README.rst

 |badge1| |badge2| |badge3|

-Module to save copy of product_uom_qty as expected_procudt_uom_qty to ensure its coherence.
+Module to save copy of product_uom_qty as expected_product_uom_qty to ensure its coherence.

 **Table of contents**